qba73/bundler/README.md

 # bundler

-`bundler` is a Go library and a CLI tool for creating WAF policy bundles.
+`bundler` is a Go library and a CLI tool for creating [NGINX App Protect WAF](https://docs.nginx.com/nginx-app-protect-waf/) policy bundles.